Thursday, October 14, 2010

 I love pears and is always looking for recipes with pears.
 This recipe caught my attention because it is made using whole-wheat flour and doesn't require much sugar.
 The original recipe states to use an 11-or 12-inch cast-iron or ovenproof skillet, but I only had a 10-inch cast-iron skillet which worked out well.
 The texture was like a pancake loaded with baked pears goodness.
 Although I was quite satisfied with the original recipe as written, I prefer the pancake to be a little sweeter, I also like to taste more cinnamon, and could use a hint of vanilla.
 These adjustments are already included in the following recipe:

-2 tablespoons unsalted butter or coconut oil (1.0 ounce)
+2 tablespoons coconut oil or unsalted butter (1.0 ounce)

 4 large eggs (7.2 to 7.6 ounces)

-1 cup 2% reduced fat milk or unsweetened carton coconut milk (8 ounces)
+1 cup unsweetened carton coconut milk or 2% reduced fat milk (8 ounces)

 3 tablespoons organic cane sugar (1.2 ounces)